 - It also speeds up your site!
 Who wouldn't want that?

-You can watch a video to better explain the features of Wordfence here.
+You can learn more about the features of Wordfence here.

 The Paid Version of Wordfence

 Starting off with the free version of Wordfence will give you an immediately improved level of security.

 Premium users can also block countries and schedule their scans for specific times and with a higher frequency.

 There are many other plugins available to protect your blog against hackers.
 Wordfence just happens to be one I was recommended to use, and it's doing a great job for me.